publiccodenet/CraftSpace/README-CODE-REVIEW-DOCUMENTATION.md

 ## `Unity/CraftSpace/README-UNITY-PACKAGES.md`

-*   **Purpose**: Describes Unity package dependencies, integration philosophy (schema-driven), UnityJS extensions, required packages (TextMeshPro, Newtonsoft, Input System, Cinemachine, ProBuilder), JSON.NET integration, NJsonSchema usage, schema examples (Material), and compatibility notes.
+*   **Purpose**: Describes Unity package dependencies, integration philosophy (schema-driven), Bridge extensions, required packages (TextMeshPro, Newtonsoft, Input System, Cinemachine, ProBuilder), JSON.NET integration, NJsonSchema usage, schema examples (Material), and compatibility notes.
 *   **Content Quality**: Good overview of the packages used and the philosophy behind integrating them using schemas.
 Explains the role of key dependencies.
 *   **Redundancy**: Mentions JSON.NET integration, which is also touched on in the schema documentation (`README-SCHEMAS.md` and `Unity/CraftSpace/README-SCHEMAS.md`) and potentially the bridge (`README-UNITY-BRIDGE.md`).
 Mentions Input System, Cinemachine, ProBuilder which have their own dedicated or related READMEs (`README-UNITY-INPUT.md`, `README-UNITY-CINEMACHINE.md`, `README-UNITY-VISUALIZATION.md`).
 *   **Suggestions**: